 Crate Training Progress: Tuck is adjusting to the crate.
 He is currently crated for no more than 4 hours at a time.
 Tuck is not crated overnight.

 Rescued From: Pocahontas County, WV

-Additional Information: Tuck is an easygoing guy who is happy to greet people with a friendly nuzzle.
-He's a unique combination of being incredibly loyal, attentive, curious, and goofy.
+Additional Information: Tuck is a unique combination of incredibly loyal, attentive, curious, and goofy.
+He is very gentle and loving to kids.
 His favorite thing in the world is a squeaky toy.
+Tuck is working on his confidence with being left alone and being around strange men.
 His floppy ears perk up when he knows you're talking to him, trying to catch your every word.
-He also loves to lean on you, whether you're standing or sitting.
+Tuck also loves to lean on you, whether you're standing or sitting.
 He's looking forward to a new adventure with someone who will never let him down again.
 Apply to meet Tuck!